Poggio delle Grazie

 The tiny votive chapel Santa Maria delle Grazie, hidden amongst the vines of the Brutti family winery, was built by grateful survivors of Allied bombing raids during the Second World War.
-After they purchased the property in1985, the family chose the name Poggio delle Grazie or Hill of Grace for their cantina.
-The family purchased the business in 1985 and for nearly 30 years they sold their grapes on, but in 2014 they made the decision to start producing their own wines with all the investment in vinification equipment that that entails.
+After they purchased the property in 1985, the family chose the name Poggio delle Grazie or Hill of Grace for their cantina.
+The family purchased the business in 1985 and for nearly 30 years they sold their grapes, but in 2014 they made the decision to start producing their own wines with all the investment in vinification equipment that entails.
 Today, they produce around 60,000 bottles of wine per year from 16 hectares of vineyards.

 We were shown around by Elisabetta, the wife of Massimo who owns the business together with his brother, Stefano.
 The first thing that you notice on arrival is the view from the slightly elevated position towards Lake Garda.
 Here we are on the glacial moraine that holds back the waters of the largest lake in Italy and the climate is determined by the enormous thermal capacity of the waters that ensure temperate weather.